 - Q: Who is eligible for dental coverage through Nassau County Healthplex plan? - A: Active employees and their eligible dependents are eligible for coverage through Nassau County Healthplex plan.
 Employees and their dependents can continue coverage through COBRA upon loss of active coverage (see COBRA above) - Q: What is the Healthplex reimbursement dental care option? - A: Healthplex reimbursement allows you and your eligible dependents to use the services of any dentist you wish.
-Please consult your dental brochure for details. - Q: Are there any eligibility requirements for my dependents? - A: Eligibility requirements for your dependents are; lawful spouse, domestic partner and unmarried children up to age 19 or full-time students between the ages of 19 and 25.
-Student status verification is sent directly to Healthplex via mail or fax:
+However, enrollees in this plan have the opportunity to reduce their out-of-pocket expenses by using one of Healthplex Preferred Providers Organizations (PPO).
+Please consult your dental brochure for details. - Q: Are there any eligibility requirements for my dependents? - A: Eligibility requirements for your dependents are; lawful spouse, domestic partner and unmarried children up to age 26.